nhsconnect/FHIR-END-OF-LIFE-API/pages/explore/api_eol_functionalstatus.md

 |									| EOL-FunctionalStatus-Observation-1.component.value[x] | Optional |
 | Functional Satus Text				| EOL-FunctionalStatus-Observation-1.code.text | Mandatory |

+### Functional Satus Text Guidance ###

+Where the sending system supports a terminology system:

+* The condition.code element MUST be populated with:
+    * the terminology system (e.g. SNOMED-CT)
+    * code
+	* display value
+* the condition.code.text field MUST be populated with the display value from the condition.code.display element e.g. ‘Asthma (disorder)’
+* the condition.code.text field MAY contain free text to capture more detail associated with the condition.code e.g. ‘Patient uses blue inhaler to relieve symptoms’

+Where the sending system does not support a terminology system:

+* the condition.code.text field MUST be populated with a text description of the condition as a human readable narrative e.g ‘Asthma’.
+* the condition.code.text field MAY contain free text to capture more detail associated with the condition e.g. ‘Patient uses blue inhaler to relieve symptoms’

 ### Functional Status ERD ###

 TODO